samratpro/NextAdmin/tutorials/MODEL_REGISTRATION_GUIDE.md

 - data definition
 - admin registration
-- API exposure
+- public API exposure

-Keeping those concerns separate is part of the framework's loose-coupling approach.
+Keeping those concerns explicit is one of the framework's core ideas.